barrettotte/qr-asm/README.md

 - Byte mode encoding only
 - QR version 4 and below (up to 80 characters with v4-L)
-- Mask evaluation not implemented, hardcoded to TODO: ?
+- Mask evaluation not implemented, hardcoded to mask 0 (I think masks only effect scan efficiency)

 ## Running Locally